Good-Ghosting/goodghosting-protocol-v2/README.md

 _Scenario 2: A Game with 2 players, 1 early withdrawal_

 There are 2 players in the game with only 1 deposit required.
 It's a flexible deposit pool, where player1 deposits 10 DAI and player2 deposits 100 DAI.
-Player1 deposits early than player2 (player1 deposit happens at time unit 5, while player2 deposit happens at time unit 20).
+Player1 deposits earlier than player2 (player1 deposit happens at time unit 5, while player2 deposit happens at time unit 20).
 However, player2 early withdraws (before the game ends).

 ```
 player1Index = 10 / 5 = 2